• Home

 The Food on Mount Kilimanjaro

 We were very surprised by the food.
 I think we imagined that we’d mainly be eating dehydrated and canned food which is common fare in the U.S. when hiking and camping.
-Instead most of the food prepared by our wonderful hiphop cook Jamal was fresh, tasty, and filling.
+Instead most of the food prepared by our wonderful hip-hop cook Jamal was fresh, tasty, and filling.

-Amani Afrika sources fresh quality food products including fresh produce, cage-free eggs, locally-harvest honey, and homemade bread and cookies.
+Amani Afrika sources fresh quality food products including fresh produce, cage-free eggs, locally-harvested honey, and homemade bread and cookies.
 We were served three hot meals a day (breakfast prior to hiking, lunch when returning from our morning hike, and then dinner around 6:30 each evening) plus an afternoon snack (such as nuts or popcorn) with choice of coffee, tea, or cocoa.
 All meals and snacks were served in the mess tent and this is where the coffee, tea, cocoa and condiments were kept.
 All utensils and cookware were provided.

 Breakfast normally consisted of porridge (we enjoyed adding a bit of jam to it each morning), followed by eggs, pancakes (more like thick crepes for Americans), meat, tomatoes, and fruit.
 Both lunches and dinners usually consisted of a soup dish, followed by a meat or pasta, rice, vegetables, white bread, and fruit.
 Afternoon snacks were mixed nuts, biscuits, or popcorn.
 At all meals, there was instant coffee, cocoa powder, and tea bags available that you could use to make hot drinks with the provided thermos of hot water.

 At no point did we not have enough to eat and in fact there was almost always some extra.
 At most meals either Salim or Anwary would join us in the mess tent so the food was typically cooked for three to four people instead of two and we were always served first to make sure we got to eat as much as we wanted.
-During dinner we’d often discussed the plan for the next day with our guides before heading off to our tent to get ready for bed.
+During dinner we’d often discuss the plan for the next day with our guides before heading off to our tent to get ready for bed.

 After we were finished eating dinner, the crew would have dinner which normally consisted of a ugali (cornmeal) or rice dish.
 Our guide Anwary loved ugali and even though he’d often eat dinner with us, he’d later go have ugali with the rest of the crew which became a bit of a joke in the camp about the large amount that both he and Ethan ate at each meal.